This page has paths:

 Plate: Engraved by George Vertue (1684-1756) after a drawing by William Stukeley (1687-1765), dated 1721.
 The Minute Books of the Society of Antiquaries of London record that Stukeley “brought drawings of Waltham Cross” to the meeting on 8 February 1721 (SAL Minutes I.40).
 During the same meeting the Society agreed to have one of Stukeley’s drawings engraved by Vertue.
 On 24 July 1721, Stukeley “brought a new Drawing of Waltham Cross” (I.46) which he gifted to the society, and on 8 November 1721 Vertue “brought a proof of Waltham Cross which was approved of” (I.47).
 Vertue printed 150 impressions of which each member of the society received three.
 The engraving was later included in the first volume of Vetusta Monumenta.

-Object: A hexagonal, spire-shaped gothic cross built in three tiers and set on six stone steps.
+Object: A hexagonal, spire-shaped gothic memorial built in three tiers and set on six stone steps.
 The lower part is decorated with arch and gable motifs; within the arches are Eleanor’s shields of arms (England, León, Castile and Ponthieu).
 The middle tier contains high niches that originally housed statues of Queen Eleanor.
 Three examples of these statues are shown in the upper left.
+Each statue stood with its back to the shaft of the cross, facing a different direction.
 A man approaches the monument from the right and an ichnographic plan of the cross is shown in the upper right.
-Waltham Cross is one of twelve crosses erected by Edward I between 1291-94 in memory of Queen Eleanor.
+Waltham Cross is one of twelve memorial monuments erected by Edward I between 1291-94 in memory of Queen Eleanor (Coldstream 1991; Vallance 1920, 94-112).
 The cross stands in the center of Waltham Cross, a small town nineteen kilometers north of London.
 It was built by the architect Roger of Crundale and the senior royal mason Richard of Crundale; the stone statues of Eleanor were carved by Alexander Abingdon.
 The original statues of Queen Eleanor were moved to the Victoria & Albert Museum and have been replaced by replicas.